input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ### Peer-to-peer communication between nodes

-Peer-to-peer (P2P) communication enables nodes to self-organize into a globally distributed network of Cardano block producers and relays, and also self-optimize, choosing the best and more performant connected nodes and disconnecting from less performant ones.
+Peer-to-Peer (P2P) communication enables nodes to self-organize into a globally distributed network of Cardano block producers and relays, and also self-optimize, choosing the honest and more performant connected nodes and disconnecting from dishonest and less performant ones.

 Information is exchanged between nodes to enable a flexible network topology that automatically adapts to dynamically changing network conditions.
 This further boosts network decentralization, resilience and robustness.